robertjahn/mcp-guide/README.md

 }
 ```

+When you start the MCP server, you will be prompted to the `Platform Token`

 Once added, start the MCP server and you will see the output
 ```
 2025-11-07 15:11:27.397 [info] Starting server jde30943:dynatrace-remote-mcp